samuelshlyam/BrandParsers/README.md

 Identify the outer HTML element (type and class) that wraps all product info.
 Fill in the fields for price, name, color, composition, etc.
 If some fields do not exist (like a sale price or composition), leave them empty strings: "".
-If the product ID is in a list, set "Product_ID_Method": "List", and pick the correct index with "Product_ID_Number".
+If the product ID is in a list, set "Product_ID_Method": "List", and "Product_ID_Text": "text associated with product id block"

 Also note that there may be multiple product IDs, and all these Product IDs must be saved.